hyperledger-labs/splice/cluster/README.md

 This is not something that grafana will support (https://github.com/grafana/grafana/issues/73447).
 For those alerts to actually trigger a notification we will have to configure the prometheus alert manager.

+**NoData alerts**

+During our cluster resets, all the alerts would trigger with state no data.
+The No Data alerts would trigger immediately and ignore the pending period as set.
+Tracking issue in grafana: https://github.com/grafana/grafana/issues/16290

+Because of the issue above we have disabled alerts when the state is NoData.
+This should be reverted if the grafana issue is fixed.

 ###### Creating an alert

 Creating a new alert can be done through the UI.